crvanpollard/PWT2016_CartoDB/README.md

 ### Datasets
 Today, we are going to use several local datasets that focus on Bicycle planning.
-I have already downloaded and placed them in my ([GitHub repo](https://github.com/crvanpollard/PWT2016_CartoDB/tree/master/data)) for our use today.
-Copy the following links below and paste them into your CartoDB importer
+I have already downloaded and have them ready for our use today.
+Please copy the following URLs below and paste them one at a time into your CartoDB importer.

 - Philadelphia Bike Network ([Open Data Philly](https://www.opendataphilly.org/dataset/bike-network)) `https://raw.githubusercontent.com/crvanpollard/PWT2016_CartoDB/master/data/phl_bike_network.zip`